 Paleogenomics changed all that.
 Thanks to advances in the field, it became possible to extract DNA from ancient people and identify their mitochondrial haplogroups and even autosomal DNA.
 This remarkable progress allowed the unthinkable: A semi-revival of the ancient Israelites from their dry bones and the recovery of their stories.

 The DNA extracted from those bones can tell us who these people were, what they looked like, what they ate, and what diseases they carried (Nielsen et al. 2017; Prohaska et al. 2019).
 We can trace their migration routes to gain a deeper understanding of where we all came from.
 Yes, they can also tell us how similar those ancient Israelites were to modern-day people, and if modern-day Jews are not the lineal descendants of the ancient Israelites, we can find out who is.

-To answer some of these questions, I developed the Primeval DNA test , which allows comparing the DNA of modern-day people to the ancient DNA extracted from skeletons of various people including the Ancient Israelites .
+To answer some of these questions, Ancient DNA Origins developed a series of genetic tests (disclosure, I contributed to the development), which allow comparing the DNA of modern-day people to the ancient DNA extracted from skeletons of various people, including the Ancient Israelites .

 The ancient Israelites were obtained from three regions Motza Tachtit at the territory of the tribe of Benjamin, Peqi’in (Naphtali), and Raqefet Cave (Manasseh), near the valley of the Raqefet river.

 - A Paradise Lost: In Search of Eden

 - This 2,800-Year-Old Stele Tells A Bible Story From A Different Point Of View